American pika: Reproduction

 Adult males and females with adjacent territories form mated pairs.
 When multiple males are present, females exhibit mate choice.
 The species is a reflex ovulator—ovulation occurs only after copulation—and is also seasonally polyestrous.
 Females typically produce two litters per year, with each litter averaging three young.
 Breeding begins roughly one month before snowmelt, and gestation lasts around 30 days.
 Parturition occurs as early as March at lower elevations and between April and June at higher elevations.
-Lactation greatly depletes fat reserves, and a female will only raise a second litter if the first fails to survive, despite undergoing postpartum estrus.
+Lactation greatly depletes fat reserves, and a female will raise a second litter only if the first fails to survive, despite undergoing postpartum estrus.

 Pikas are born altricial, being blind, lightly furred, and with fully erupted teeth.
 Newborns weigh between 10 and 12 g.
 Their eyes open at around nine days of age.
 Mothers spend most of the day foraging and return to the nest roughly every two hours to nurse their young.
 Juveniles become independent after about four weeks, coinciding with weaning.
 Young pikas may remain within their natal range or move to adjoining territories, generally avoiding areas occupied by relatives.
 Dispersal is primarily driven by competition for territories.